What will the future hold for Sumo Logic Inc. (NASDAQ:SUMO) stock?

 Sponsored

-As well, it is important to consider SUMO stock ratios such as price-to-sales, which is currently 3.60.SUMO’s price to book ratio for the most recent quarter was 2.42, resulting in an 3.08 price to cash per share for the period.
+Additionally, it is important to take into account SUMO stock ratios, including its price-to-sales ratio, which is 3.56 for the last tewlve months.SUMO’s price to book ratio for the most recent quarter was 2.79, resulting in an 3.18 price to cash per share for the period.

 How does Sumo Logic Inc. (SUMO) stock rate among analysts?
 Buy, sell, or hold?